 Immigration Asylum Trafficking

 The Immigration Asylum Trafficking promotes ethical and effective practice in this area of social work.
 The group advocates the rights for undocumented migrants and protection of the rights of children subject to immigration proceedings.
+The group is currently Chaired by BASW member Karen Goodman.
+If you wish to know more about this SIG, please contact Helen Randle (BASW Policy & Research Team Administrator) in the first instance.

 The Project Group on Assisted Reproduction (PROGAR) has a long-standing relationship with BASW.
 The group includes national experts in this area of social work practice and seeks to influence UK policy in this area, advocate rights of people affected by assisted reproduction and promote effective social work practice.